Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### 3. Publish the Events

-   The [`examples/quickstart-producer`](/examples/quickstart-producer/) folder hosts a simple Kafka producer to publish simulated market events for the _QuickStart_ app.
+   The [`examples/quickstart-producer`](/examples/quickstart-producer/) folder hosts a simple Kafka producer to publish simulated market events for the _Quick Start_ app.

    Before launching the producer, you first need to build it.
 Open a new shell from the folder and execute the command: